zynksoftware/Zynk-Workflow/_docs/WooCommerce-V3-Connector/Connecting-to-WooCommerce-V3.md

 ![WooCommerce Connection](/assets/images/woocommerce-v3/woocommerce-v3-connection.png)

 Enter your WooCommerce details as described below, then click 'Finish' to create the connection.
+For more information on generating API keys see [WooCommerce REST API](https://docs.woocommerce.com/document/woocommerce-rest-api/).

 ## Settings
 ### URL